Altinn/altinn-studio-docs/content/notifications/send-notifications/developer-guides/get-notification-order-status/_index.en.md

 ---
 title: Get order status
 linktitle: Get order status
-description: Developer guide on retrieving a status of a notification order
+description: Endpoint for retrieving the processing status of an order and a summary of all generated notifications.
 weight: 51
 toc: true
 ---